Classic Molasses Cookies recipe with the perfect chewy and crunchy texture with the ginger and molasses flavor everyone loves.

 - In a separate bowl, mix together the flour, baking soda, ground cinnamon, ground ginger, ground cloves, and salt.
 Add to the batter and mix until combined.
 Scrape the bowl as needed.

-- Use a tablespoon-sized dough scoop to form balls of dough.
+- Use a #40 dough scoop (about two tablespoons) to form balls of dough.
 Roll in the sanding sugar.
 Place on a parchment-covered baking sheet and flatten with the bottom of a glass cup.

 - Bake at 375˚F for 7-9 minutes.
 Immediately after removing from the oven, slide parchment sheet covered with cookies onto the cooling rack.